 DTC Lessons from Cult Beauty Brands

 Are you looking for a gorgeous retail marketing strategy?
-Beauty brands offer a perfect blend of digitization, personalization, inclusivity, and customer engagement tactics that any direct-to-consumer (DTC) brand can take inspiration from.
+Beauty brands offer a perfect blend of digitization, personalization, inclusivity, and customer engagement tactics that any direct-to-consumer (DTC) beauty brand eCommerce marketing team can take inspiration from.
 Global revenues in the beauty and personal care market are projected to exceed $128.7 billion by 2030, a 4.8% compound annual growth rate from 2020 to 2030.
 This consumer market is proliferating and includes skincare, haircare, and beauty products from both legacy and challenger brands.
 Despite the COVID-19 pandemic, the market remains resilient, with notable mergers and acquisitions in 2020.

 1. Fenty Beauty wins with inclusive shade range and international eCommerce